-Mr. and Mrs. E. W. Elwell of Towanda returned home on Wednesday after E. Little's Jewelry shop examining spending several days with their relatives here.
+Mr. and Mrs. E. W. Elwell of Towanda returned home on Wednesday after spending several days with their relatives here.

-F. R. McKelvy expects to move his family to Tamaqua soon, having noon train last Tuesday.
-Ralph has resigned his position on the B. &.
-S.
+F. R. McKelvy expects to move his family to Tamaqua soon, having resigned his position on the B. &.
+S. and accepted one on the Reading.